 - Enemy capabilities.

 - Flight route distance.

 The AATFC bases the loading plan on the air movement and ground tactical plans.
 The loading plan ensures troops, equipment, and supplies are loaded on the correct aircraft.
-It establishes the priority of loads, the bump plan, and the cross-loading of equipment and personnel.
-Detailed load planning ensures the AATF arrives at the LZ configured to support the ground tactical plan.
-A bump plan ensures essential troops and equipment are loaded ahead of less critical loads in case aircraft are lost during the air assault.
+It establishes the priority of loads, the bump plan, and the cross loading of equipment and personnel.
+Detailed load planning ensures the battalion arrives at the LZ configured to support the ground tactical plan.
+A bump plan ensures that essential troops and equipment are loaded ahead of less critical loads in case aircraft are lost during the air assault.
 Planning for the loading plan must include the organization and operation of the PZ, the loading of aircraft, and the bump plan.

 - Commander's intent.